gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Get other seller applications who has opted current company as inventory
+Use this API to fetch all other seller applications that were not created within the current company. but have opted for the current company's inventory

 *Success Response:*